tc39/proposal-compartments/README.md

   // Indicates that initialize needs to receive an importMeta. needsImportMeta?: boolean,

+  // If the module is async (containing top level await) isAsync?: boolean,
 }

 // A ModuleDescriptor captures a static module record and per-compartment metadata.